fhiso/sources-and-citations/citation-outline.md

 One of the most common requests made of FHISO is to create a citation standard.
 Conversations with interested parties on this subject show that citations are often surprisingly complex: in particular, even people who have invested effort in considering citations often have incompatible visions motivated in part by different objectives.

-This document's goal is to outline the breadth of the problem space, as we currently understand it, and to give a summary of a few possible solution approaches that have been proposed by various parties.
+This document's goal is to outline the breadth of the problem space, as we currently understand it, and to give a summary of possible solution approaches that have been proposed by various parties.

 The concepts documented herein come from many sources, mostly unpublished, though some of the earliest conversations are documented on the [sources-citations mailing list archives](http://fhiso.org/pipermail/sources-citations_fhiso.org/).
 Some sources, particularly those where some party explained why their effort to develop a system for handling citations failed, were shared with FHISO on condition of anonymity.
-Other concepts emerged as common threads in conversation with dozens of parties and cannot be clearly traced to any of them.
+Other concepts emerged as common threads in conversation with dozens of parties and cannot be clearly attributed to any one of them.

 ## Citations

 ### Purposes of Citations

-Citations are included in documents in many fields, including family history, multiple reasons.
+Citations are included in documents in many fields, including family history, for multiple reasons.
 While rarely explicitly enumerated by citation users, we have identified the following purposes:

 1. Help others locate the source.
     These "others" may be the citation creator's future self.